drcjar/ipfjes-thesis/source/04_acknowledgements.md

 I am grateful to Zeinab, Ada, and Rosa for putting up with me.

-I am grateful to Paul, Chris, Sara, for their supervision.
+I am grateful to Paul, Chris, and Sara for their supervision.

 I am grateful to the partcipants, to Rupa and all of the principle investigators and their teams for making the study happen.